CONSTITUTION OF KESWICK HUNT CLUB

 ARTICLE III: COMMITTEES

-1. The standing committees of the Club shall consist of the Auditing Committee, the House and Grounds Committee, the Entertainment Committee and the Nominating Committee.
+1. The standing committees of the Club shall consist of the Auditing Committee, the House and Grounds Committee, and the Entertainment Committee.
 All committees shall be appointed by the Board of Governors.

 2. The Auditing Committee shall consist of three voting members, one of whom may be a Board member, who shall audit the Treasurer’s book and accounts prior to the annual meeting at which time the Chairman of such committee shall submit a report.